genetic-reverse-engineer/genetic-reverse-engineer.github.io/index.markdown

 #title: Bioinformatics for Computer Scientists
 ---

-# Curricula
+# Introduction

+The content below is my attempt to explore Biology and progress toward Bioinformatics, on my own time, without initially committing money or sacrificing my existing career.
+I have a BS, MS, and 20 years experience in Computer Science.

+The inspiration for this is that I was originally a Biochemistry major at Penn State, but, through a sequence inspirations, found my calling in Computer Science.
+I still have a desire to learn Biology, and recent advancements in machine learning and Bioinformatics have made it enticing to cross-train.
+However, while trying to pursue this, I discovered that most Bioinformatics material is geared toward beginning as a Biologist or Biochemist and subsequently cross-training into Computer Science; the converse does not seem to exist in the way that would satisfy me intellectually.
+In particular, I would like a fundamental understanding of the concepts so that I can understand the implications of the data to be processed.

+The content here primarily from [MIT's Open Courseware](https://ocw.mit.edu/).
+I constructed the list from  MIT's interdisciplinary [BS in CS and Molecular Biology](http://catalog.mit.edu/degree-charts/computer-science-molecular-biology-course-6-7/) along with guidance and advice from an oncology colleague, who also pointed me to curricula from [the University of Maryland Baltimore County's (UMBC) B.S. in Bioinformatics and Computataional Biology](./umbc.md) and [The Johns Hopkins University MS in Bioinformatics](./hopkins.md).

-The below outlines three different curricula; MIT, UMBC, and Johns Hopkins.
-The checked content is content that I've either completed since beginning this endeavor, or that I satisfied as part of my undergraduate or graduate studies in Computer Science
+The checked content is content that I've either completed since beginning this endeavor, or that I satisfied as part of my undergraduate or graduate studies in Computer Science.

-## MIT Curriculum
+## Brief Notes on the MIT Curriculum

-The content here is designed from a combination of prerequisites I could identify along with MIT's interdisciplinary [BS in CS and Molecular Biology](http://catalog.mit.edu/degree-charts/computer-science-molecular-biology-course-6-7/)

 A note on MIT numbering: